 - Find a good book.
 Ask your friends which books they found interesting.
 Friends may have similar tastes and their recommendations may help to ensure that you find a book that will engage you

 - Find the time.
 It doesn’t have to be a ‘free’ hour.
-Reading for fun can last for 20 or 30 minutes.
+Reading for relaxation and fun can last for 20 or 30 minutes.
 Some read before bed as a way of winding down.
 Others I know, take the book to the bathroom while soaking in the tub.
 I have a very hard time with limiting my time when I get a really good book.
 I have been known to read an entire day (or night) away, just because I couldn’t put the book down.
 In this case, I only start a good book when I am truly able to ignore the phones and my work, like while I am on vacation.
 The problem with this strategy is that I can go months without reading, but when I do it is thoroughly rewarding.

-Reading For Fun Week
+Reading For Relaxation and Fun Week

 A gentle reminder that reading is not a chore or homework assignment.
-It is a positive way of dealing with the stressors in our world, slowing ourselves down and adding more fun into our lives.
+It is a positive way of dealing with the stressors in our world, slowing ourselves down and adding more relaxation and fun into our lives.
 Be a reader.

 If you have some strategies to share – comment on this posting!

 Relaxation Day Article